Faculty/Resident Development Initiatives Grant (FRDIG)

 Research-focused projects should aim for a publication or conference presentation and include the following deliverables:

-• A description of how the results advance faculty development related pedagogy
+• A description of how the results advance faculty development related pedagogy and can help build more inclusive /equitable learning environments for diverse students (especially members of historically, systemically and persistently marginalized groups)

 • An outline of how the research results can be applied to faculty development practice